 Okotoks Wado Kai Karate is a proud member of the Shintani Wako Kai Karate Federation.
 Our Karate is based on the Philosophy and Teaching of our Founder, Sensei Masaru Shintani

-We currently train twice a week at Dr Morris Gibson School, Okotoks.
+We currently train twice a week at our Dojo at Bay #5, 109 Stockton Point, Okotoks.
 Check out our Schedule and join us.

 A family-friendly training atmosphere where progress is encouraged but development takes place at your own pace